Benefits of legal deposit

 Legal deposit in the State Library of South Australia

 Who - 'publishers' are commercial publishers but also private individuals, clubs, churches, societies and other organisations responsible for publishing a work in South Australia.
+It also includes the South Australian state government.
 This does not include the works of South Australian authors published by an interstate or overseas publisher.
 Legal deposit does not apply to authors, retail outlets or printers if they are not also the publisher.

 Subsequent editions of a work fall under the requirements for legal deposit if they contain additions or alterations to content or title information or if the publisher changes.